bizzfuzz/dsc-phase-2/README.md

 The date column is represented as an object (string) but should be converted to a datetime data type for easier manipulation and analysis.

 ## Findings
-The biggest factor that increases a house's price was number floors.
+The biggest factor to increase a house's price was number of floors.
 Adding $19,000 to the asking price for every additional floor.
 Other major contributing factors were number o bathrooms and the condition rating of the home.
 Houses with a view also demand a higher fee.